Custom NPCs

 {

-protected override bool IsPhysical => true;
+public override bool IsPhysical => true;

 protected override void ConfigurePrefab(NPCPrefabBuilder builder)